scottgigawatt/privateerr/README.md

 # Privateerr ☠️🏴‍☠️

-Ahoy, matey!
+Ahoy there!
 Welcome to Privateerr, where we sail the digital seas with Private Internet Access and WireGuard!

 ## Overview 🦜⚓️

-Ahoy there!
 Privateerr be a Docker Compose configuration for buildin' Private Internet Access manual connection scripts into a Docker image with the required WireGuard tools.
 It also be generatin' a configuration file for native WireGuard connections.
 Hoist the sails and set yer course for secure VPN connections, me hearties!

 This repo includes the [PIA manual-connections](https://github.com/pia-foss/manual-connections) repository as a submodule at [`docker/pia`](./docker/pia), so it be included in the image build.